Copyright 2024 Iguana2 Pty. Ltd.

 GET /indexprices

-.
+asc or desc.
 Prices are returned in descending date order by defaultThe result field is an array of objects.

 This example also demonstrates how to select something other than the default when multiple indexes are configured — it selects the 2nd index.